-We sent out census-style survey results to 3998 experimental and control students six month after course completion.
+We sent out the census-style survey to 3998 experimental and control students six month after course completion.
 Based on the resulting data, our follow up research confirmed that the pilot study’s findings are generalizable: writing WatCV reflections helps both co-op and non-co-op students to articulate professional skills.

 - Students’ ability to articulate employability skills is not affected by their program (co-op versus non co-op)